ckormanyos/wide-integer/README.md

 ## Implementation goals

-  - Signed and unsigned versions of `uintwide_t` should behave as closely as possible as signed and unsigned versions of built-in `int`.
+  - Signed and unsigned versions of `uintwide_t` should behave as closely as possible to the behaviors of signed and unsigned versions of built-in `int`.
   - Relatively wide precision range from 24, 32, 64 bits up to tens of thousands of bits.
   - Moderately good efficiency over the entire wide precision range.
   - Clean header-only C++11 design.